keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 18：Small Fan.md

 ![](/media/5d8dc14f86142189160f2c30f4641bb8.png)

-5.  **Text Code**
+5.  **Test Code**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
+Windows System\\1.Python\_Tutorial\\2.
-Python\_Tutorial\\2.
 Python Projects\\Project 18：Small Fan.
-You can move
-the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
+You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-18：Small Fan”.
+Python Projects”→“Project 18：Small Fan”.
 And double left-click the“Project\_18\_ Small\_Fan.py”.

 ![](/media/9ba3903c9727ec2f3bf6061a79114c19.png)